 6. We need to prepare our minds to suffer for the Lord Jesus’ sake.

 (1 Peter 1:13) “Therefore prepare your minds for action.
 Be sober-minded.
 Set your hope fully on the grace to be given you at the revelation of Jesus Christ.”

 Some of us are destined for martyrdom, others for prison, others for deprivation of work and material possessions and some for escape but we must all prepare our minds, our thinking to be sober and vigilant in considering this matter to accept whatever God has ordained for us within his sovereign purposes.
-Suffering for the Lord Jesus is God’s will.
-(1 Peter 4:1-2, 19) As it is written; “through much tribulation (thlipsis) we must enter the Kingdom of God.”
-(Acts 14:22) And again it is written; “Everyone who seeks to live a godly life in the Messiah Jesus will be persecuted.”
-(2 Timothy 2:12)
+Suffering for the Lord Jesus is well within the paramaters of God’s will (1 Peter 4:1-2, 19).
+As it is written; “through much tribulation (thlipsis) we must enter the Kingdom of God” (Acts 14:22).
+And again it is written; “Everyone who seeks to live a godly life in the Messiah Jesus will be persecuted” (2 Timothy 2:12).